Emergency alerts, desks barricading doors, shoes abandoned in the grass: How the FSU mass shooting upended the campus

 As the university went into lockdown, students and staff received emergency alerts urging them to shelter in place.
 Inside the buildings, students crouched beneath desks, texting loved ones in fear.
 In one classroom, they piled desks against the door in an attempt to barricade themselves.

+Another senior, Will Schatz, was also inside the student union during the shooting.

+“I heard commotion before, but it didn’t really register until I saw a bunch of people just running to the exit.
+And while some stayed behind to seek shelter, I ran outside the building as well,” Schatz told CNN.

-“I saw this police officer with an assault rifle, and I was like, ‘Oh my gosh, this is real,’” Holden Mamula told CNN.
-He was in his calculus class when he heard sirens in the distance and an active shooter alert sounded on campus.
+Holden Mamula told CNN he was in his calculus class when he heard sirens in the distance and an active shooter alert sounding on campus.
+“I saw this police officer with an assault rifle, and I was like, ‘Oh my gosh, this is real,’” he said.

 The political science and statistics major texted his parents and sat on his knees, preparing to run, as classmates hid behind desks and turned off the lights.